-With 25,000 state-owned bridges, Pennsylvania has the third largest number of bridges in the nation, but we lead the nation in the number of bridges classified as “structurally deficient.”
+With 25,000 state-owned bridges, Pennsylvania has the third largest number of bridges in the nation.
 The average age of bridges on the state system is 50 years old.
+In Berks County alone, the State owns and maintains almost 640 bridges (8' and longer in length), while municipalities and the County of Berks are responsible for ownership and maintenance of 240 bridges (20' and longer in length).

 PennDOT has an aggressive bridge inspection program that regularly inspects all of Pennsylvania’s bridges at least once every two years.
-Structurally deficient bridges are inspected more frequently if their condition warrants.
+If their condition warrants, bridges are inspected more frequently.
 PennDOT does not hesitate to impose weight restrictions and close bridges if deterioration causes safety concerns.